One Touch (Sugababes album): Commercial performance

-On 9 December 2000, One Touch debuted at number 77 in the United Kingdom with sales of 5,510 copies.
-After numerous weeks of fluctuating on the chart, the album made its final chart appearance on 17 February 2001 at number 76.
-Two months later, the album re-entered the chart at number 71, and reached its peak position of number 26 two weeks later.
-One Touch was certified Gold by the British Phonographic Industry, denoting shipments of 100,000 copies of the album.
-By October 2007, the album had sold approximately 220,000 copies in the UK.
-As of September 2021, the number of chart sales in the UK stood at 226,000.
-The album peaked at number 55 in Ireland.
+Released on 27 November 2000 in the United Kingdom, One Touch debuted at number 77 on the UK Albums Chart, selling 5,510 copies.
+After several weeks of fluctuating chart positions, it made its final chart appearance of its initial run on 17 February 2001 at number 76.
+The album re-entered the chart two months later at number 71 and eventually reached its peak position of number 26 two weeks afterwards.
+One Touch reached Silver status in the United Kingdom on 8 December 2000 and was certified Gold by the British Phonographic Industry (BPI) on 19 January 2001, denoting shipments of 100,000 copies of the album.
+By October 2007, UK sales were estimated at approximately 220,000 copies, rising to 226,000 chart sales by September 2021.
+On 8 October 2021, One Touch re-entered the UK Albums Chart at number 18 following its 20th anniversary reissue, marking a new peak.
+The same week, it also entered the top 10 of the Scottish Albums Chart for the first time, peaking at number nine.

-One Touch debuted at number nine in Austria, and peaked at number six the following week for two consecutive weeks.
-The album managed to remain in the chart for 16 weeks.
-In Germany, the album peaked at number seven, and spent 19 weeks in the chart.
-One Touch peaked at number eight for two weeks in Switzerland, where it spent 17 weeks on the chart.
-In Australia, One Touch debuted at number 86 on 6 August 2001.
-The album re-entered the chart at number 63 two weeks later, where it peaked.
-The album achieved more success in New Zealand, where it debuted at number 31 on 19 August 2001, and peaked at number 16 the following week.
+Elsewhere, One Touch debuted at number nine on the Austrian Albums Chart and rose to a peak of number six the following week, holding that position for two consecutive weeks.
+It remained on the chart for a total of 16 weeks.
+In Germany, the album reached number seven on the German Albums Chart and spent 19 weeks on the chart overall.
+In Switzerland, One Touch peaked at number eight on the Swiss Albums Chart, a position it held for two weeks, and charted for 17 weeks in total.
+In Australia, the album debuted at number 86 on 6 August 2001 before re-entering at number 63 two weeks later, which ultimately became its peak position.
+It performed more strongly in New Zealand, where it entered the chart at number 31 on 19 August 2001 and climbed to number 16 the following week.
+One Touch also peaked at number 55 on the Irish Albums Chart.

-On 8 October 2021, One Touch re-entered the UK Albums Chart at number 18 following its 20th anniversary reissue, a new peak.